Jackket0/The-Recipe-Book/content/recipes/mediterranean-quinoa-salad.md

   - "Chill for at least 30 minutes before serving to allow flavors to meld."
   - "Serve chilled or at room temperature."
 tags:
-  - "healthy"
-  - "vegetarian"
+  - "Vegetarian"
-  - "mediterranean"
+  - "Mediterranean"
-  - "meal prep"
+  - "Meal Prep"
-  - "quinoa"
+  - "Low Calorie"
 dateCreated: "2024-01-10"
 ---